gula421/DataAnalytesNanoDegree/P6_Start_learning/README.md

 - Modification (in index10.html):
   -	I added an interaction allowing people to see the distribution of degree, enrolled courses and ages in different countries.
 By selecting the age bin, you can explore more about the distribution for people with different ages.
   - I also added a heading to make the the interaction for further exploration clear.

+8. (based on index_final.html):
+ - A clear finding couldn't be identified in the visualization.
+ - The number of active days per person.
+Is this the average number of active days per month or for the year 2012 - 2013?
+ - As mentioned above, the language including title can be really effective at communicating your finding.
+I think that the title could be adjusted once a finding has been identified.
+ - The 'less than secondary' bar in the second chart should come before the 'secondary' bar to have a sequential order.

+- Modification (in index_revision.html):
+ - I am showing the findings now with animations in the beginning and then the exploration in the end allows audiences to try themselves.
+ - The average number of active days is for the year 2012-2013.
+I added a sentence above the buttons to clearify.
+ - All the findings now are labeled with related titles.
+ - The order of the degree are now ordered from lowest to highest.

 ## Reference: